 In the Lobby, chandelier created from pipe organ pieces from our original church.
 Throughout Brothers And Sisters, vintage Ivy-inspired items; vintage Japanese print pieces.
 In A Rake’s Progress, framed antique watch and clock parts.
 Throughout the hotel, vintage and new hymnal boards; pews found in our original church.
 In rooms, framed hymnal pages found in the original church; framed vintage library catalog cards and other found items.

-Pictured: pipe organ chandelier.
+Pipe organ chandelier.

 The LINE’s HERE Magazine is a city-specific exploration of our neighborhoods, communities, and partners.
 HERE can be found in every guest room.